Campus Diaries: A new dawn for working in biotech

 A significant change for laboratories of the future will be the greater levels of equipment needed for each worker.
 Things that tend to be moved around between labs, such as stir plates or cameras, must now remain in their designated lab so multiple users aren’t handling them.
 We’ll be working hard with our occupiers to support them through any expansions or reconfiguration projects as part of their right-sizing initiatives to future proof their lab space.
 We have a great onsite team who are on hand to facilitate moves and fit outs, making adapting to these new times a seamless process for tenants.

 For those of us working in the biotech industry, we experienced many of the same challenges as any business trying to operate, including relying on email and video communications as we worked from home.
 However, some things in biotech simply can’t be done over the phone.
 Scientists need write up space so have to work between the lab and the office and office-based staff need co-working facilities in order to foster innovation and drive development forward.

-This meant that we had to adapt office space very quickly so tenants could still come into the office if absolutely necessary.
+This meant that we had to adapt office space very quickly so occupiers could still come into the office if absolutely necessary.
 As a result, many of the companies onsite have been practising the ‘new normal’ in their offices since early March.
 For instance, Labskin changed their entire office lay out swiftly in March with a new floorplan to minimise the number of occupants in the office at any one time and ensured that employees sat back-to-back to limit face-to-face contact.